Uniqueness of critical points of the second Neumann eigenfunctions on triangles: Properties of monotone eigenfunctions

 Then ${u}$ has at most one non-vertex critical point.
-Moreover, the unique non-vertex critical point (if exists) is a saddle point which lies on the interior of the side $\overline{{z}_{1}{z}_{2}}$, and the unique non-vertex critical point exists if and only if ${u}$ does not vanish at any vertex of ${T}$. \end{thm}
+Moreover, if such a critical point exists, it is a saddle point lying in the interior of the shortest side $\overline{{z}_{1}{z}_{2}}$.
+This unique non-vertex critical point exists if and only if ${u}$ does not vanish at any vertex of ${T}$. \end{thm}